-There is no sense in tossing out leftover tough steak, or even feeding it to your dog, because there are so many food creations you can use it for.
-From a delicious stir fry to a yummy salad featuring steak, this article includes several recipes that you can try out with leftover tough steak.
+There is no sense in tossing out leftover tough steak or even feeding it to your dog because there are so many food creations you can use it for.

 Before we delve into the recipes, though, let’s take a look at some ways you can make already-cooked, tough steak more tender.

-Make Cooked Steak More Tender
+How to Make Cooked Steak More Tender

-Another way to soften up your steak is by adding marinade or a tenderizing sauce to it.
-Additionally, adding your meat to a stew or braising it can also help it become more tender, since it is being submerged in juices and it adds moisture to the steak.
+Adding your meat to a stew or braising it can also help it become more tender since being submerged in juices adds moisture to the steak.

-Recipes for Using Leftover Steak
+7 Mouthwatering Recipes You Need to Try for Leftover Steak

-Steak Stir Fry
+Recipe 1: Steak Stir Fry

-There are not many individuals in this world who don’t love a good stir fry.
-You can add your leftover steak to a skillet or wok with some veggies and soy sauce (or a different Asian-inspired sauce), and put it over rice or noodles.
+You can add your leftover steak to a skillet or wok with some veggies and soy sauce (or a different Asian-inspired sauce) and put it over rice or noodles.

-Philly Cheesesteak
+Recipe 2: Philly Cheesesteak

 You just can’t go wrong with a Philly cheesesteak sandwich.
 Since leaving Philadelphia, it has reached all regions of the United States because it is simply that scrumptious.

 There are not many ingredients to this beloved sandwich.
-Aside from your leftover steak, you will only need a couple slices of provolone cheese (or any cheese you want, really), a sliced onion and green pepper, and a hoagie roll.
+Aside from your leftover steak, you will only need a couple of slices of provolone cheese (or any cheese you want, really), a sliced onion and green pepper, and a hoagie roll.

-You can caramelize the onion and green pepper slices if you wish to make them tender and add an extra burst of flavor to the sandwich.
-As far as the steak goes, you can cut it into thin pieces to stack on the hoagie roll.
+Caramelize the onion and green pepper slices to make them tender and add an extra burst of flavor to the sandwich.

-Put the pepper and onion slices, as well as jalapeños, if you would like, on top of the pieces of steak, and top it all off with a couple slices of cheese.
+Put the pepper and onion slices, as well as jalapeños, if you would like, on top of the pieces of steak, and top it all off with a couple of slices of cheese.

-Steak Quesadillas
+Recipe 3: Steak Quesadillas

-It is so simple to make a quesadilla of any kind, so why not use your leftover steak for one?
 Having your steak already cooked eliminates a good deal of time from the process of putting together a quesadilla, making this an extremely quick meal to prepare.

 First, cut your leftover steak into narrow strips, and roll them around in a bowl with some chili pepper and a bit of red cayenne pepper.
-Take a quarter of an onion and a jalapeño, and dice them up.

 Add your steak strips, diced onion, and diced jalapeño to the tortilla, and then sprinkle a hefty amount of shredded chihuahua cheese on top.
-Cover the pan with a lid, and let the cheese melt for a bit.

-After both sides of the quesadilla are crispy and browned, you can remove it from the pan.
-Steak quesadillas go great with lettuce, sour cream, and salsa.
+After both sides of the quesadilla have crisped and browned, remove it from the pan.

-Steak Stroganoff
+Recipe 4: Steak Stroganoff

 Although stroganoff is best when you get the meat partially cooked in the stew, you can still easily utilize leftover steak for this recipe.
 While the steak is sitting in the stew, it should help it become more tender.